 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Many of the following links are to products on Amazon.
 Read more about these links in my disclosure policy.

-We’ve had this exact cube since my oldest was 9 months old – it was his one and only Christmas gift that year.
+We’ve had this exact cube since my oldest was 9 months old – it was his one and only Christmas gift in 2013.
 These are pricey but worth it (in my opinion).
-Six years, two more kids later, one neighbor borrowed as a hand-me-down, and this cube is STILL loved.
+Seven years, two more kids later, one neighbor borrowed as a hand-me-down, and this cube is STILL loved.